citizenfx/natives/CAM/SetCamFarDof.md

 void SET_CAM_FAR_DOF(Cam cam, float farDOF);
 ```

-Seems to specify when the camera should stop being in focus.
-(Appears to be in standard distance units)
+Specifies when the camera should stop being in focus.
+(In standard distance units)

 ## Parameters
 * **cam**: